 2.4.2.1 Hypothesis 1 (Positive Control)

-(1 – Positive Control) There will be a greater illusory experience, measured via a subjective illusory experience questionnaire, in the MS condition compared to the NI condition.
+(1 – Positive Control) There will be a greater illusory experience, measured via a subjective illusory experience questionnaire, in the MS condition compared to the NI and NIT conditions.

 The subjective illusory experience questionnaire will be used as a positive control for the current study.
-Previous research has shown significantly greater illusion strength for MS conditions compared to NI conditions, which we will attempt to replicate.
+Previous research has shown significantly greater illusion strength for MS conditions compared to non-illusion conditions (Carey et al., 2019; Hansford et al., 2023a), which we will attempt to replicate.
 Questionnaire data will be analysed using R (R Core Team, 2021).
-A one-way ANOVA will be run to compare the dependent variable of median illusion score from each independent condition.
-Given significant findings, post-hoc tests will be run, with Bonferroni correction for 4 comparisons (MS / NI conditions, UV / NI conditions) at an initial alpha of 0.05.
-Subjective data will also be used to identify participants who effectively experience the unimodal visual condition where participants will be included in further EEG analysis if their median illusion scores on the subjective illusory questionnaire scale for the unimodal-visual condition are greater than 50, in line with previous research using mean subjective embodiment scales (Carey et al., 2019), which will indicate experience of the illusion.
+A one-way ANOVA will be run to compare the dependent variable of normalised (baseline corrected) illusion score from each independent condition.
+Given significant findings, post-hoc tests will be run, with Bonferroni correction for 2 comparisons (MS Vs NI, MS Vs NIT) at an initial alpha of 0.05.

 Interpretations for hypothesis 1 can be found in the design table (Appendix A).